flock-community/zod-endpoints/readme.md

 ````

 ## Open api 3
 Zod router is fully compatible with [open api specification](https://www.openapis.org/).
-The schema can be transformed into open api by
+The schema can be transformed into open api json.
+With Swagger this can be presented as a documentation website.

 ![GitHub Logo](images/pets_swagger.png)

 ## Getting started
-Simple router
+This first stap is to define the router schema by making use of the zod-router dsl.
+Below you can find an example of a simple project router.
+This example contains two endpoints for getting and creating a project

 ### Router
 ````ts